Who We Are

 ASET - The Neurodiagnostic Society is the premier international professional association for individuals involved in the study and recording of electrical activity in the brain and nervous system.
 Organized in 1959, ASET's purposes are to provide leadership, advocacy and professional excellence for our members; create greater awareness of the profession; and establish standards and best practices to ensure quality patient care.

-Members include technologists, students, physicians and institutions involved in EEG, evoked potentials, nerve conduction studies, intraoperative neuromonitoring, long-term monitoring, autonomics, magnetoencephalography, and related neurodiagnostic modalities.
+Our 7,000+ members include technologists, students, physicians and institutions involved in EEG, evoked potentials, nerve conduction studies, intraoperative neuromonitoring, long-term monitoring, autonomics, magnetoencephalography, and related neurodiagnostic modalities.
 As a membership organization, ASET advances the neurodiagnostic profession by:

 - serving member needs